The Road to AutoDeclare.

-For example researchers (e.g. Constitutional.ai) are now working on GPTs that can take organisation value statements.
+For example researchers like CarefulAI are are now working on GPTs that can take organisation value statements.
 Like those of CarefulAI:

 - 'AI that is validated for people, by people, will be trusted and therefore have an effect more quickly'